 Firstly, a little bit of skincare history.
 Micro-needling has actually been around for a surprisingly long time.
 The first recorded use of a derma roller was over a century ago.
 A German dermatologist, Ernst Kromayer experimented with dental burrs mounted on a motor-driven flexible cord to treat scars, birthmarks and pigmentation.

 Thankfully we've come a long way since 1905!
-Today's derma roller is a small hand-held device that is used to roll over areas of the face.
-It looks a lot like a miniature paint roller covered in hundreds of tiny needles.
+Today's micro needle roller is a small hand-held device that is used to roll over areas of the face.
+It looks a lot like a miniature paint roller covered in hundreds of tiny titanium needles.

-I know, stabbing your face with tiny needles sounds like torture to me too, so let's get to the good bit ––the benefits of this torturous little device.
-The results from microneedling are really remarkable, if done correctly and regularly.
+I know, stabbing your face with tiny needles sounds like torture to me too!
+But, the results of microneedling are quite remarkable if done correctly and regularly.
 This is because the needles create lots of 'micro-injuries' that signal your body to produce more collagen and elastin to repair the affected area.
-This extra boost of collagen and elastin makes for plumper, tighter skin thus giving a more youthful appearance with reduced lines and wrinkles!
+This extra boost makes for plumper, tighter skin therefore giving a more youthful appearance with reduced lines and wrinkles.

 "I do micro-needling!
 I just learned about it a couple months ago from a facialist in New York.
 It allows the serums and whatever products you’re using to really sink in" – Jennifer Aniston

-What Aniston is referring to is the fact that micro-needling can dramatically accelerate the effects of topical serums containing anti-aging ingredients like hyaluronic acid and antioxidants.
-It provides a short window of opportunity for post-treatment products to travel into the skin through fresh channels reaching levels of the epidermis, at concentrations not otherwise possible.
+What Aniston is referring to is the fact that micro-needling can dramatically accelerate the effects of topical serums.
+It provides a short window of opportunity for post-treatment products to permeate the skin through fresh channels, reaching levels of the epidermis, at concentrations otherwise impossible.
 Far exceeding the depth at which skincare can normally penetrate the skin.

-According to the experts, micro-needling works on all skin types but is especially effective on those who have acne scarring and pigmentation marks.
+According to the experts micro-needling works on all skin types.
+But, it is especially effective for those who have dark patches on the skin from acne scarring or hyperpigmentation.
 "By creating small areas of injury, it jumpstarts the skins repair cycle, inducing collagen and elastin synthesis," says Dr Maryam Zamani, an Oculoplastic surgeon, Aesthetic Doctor and creator of MZ Skin

 "It can also be used on hyperpigmentation because it helps shed the top layer of skin while also helping in the absorption of topical agents that can be used concurrently to help to prevent the formation of new pigmentation," says Dr Zamani.